Rady Children's Hospital, San Diego

 About the center

 At Rady Children's Hospital, San Diego our mission is to restore, sustain and enhance the health and developmental potential of children through excellence in care, education, research and advocacy.
-The blood and marrow transplantation program is FACT accredited and committed to providing optimal hematopoietic stem cell transplantation services with curative intent for children and young adults with selected malignant, blood, and immune related disorders.
+The blood and marrow transplantation and immune effector cell therapy programs are FACT accredited and committed to providing optimal hematopoietic stem cell transplantation and cellular therapy services with curative intent for children and young adults with selected malignant, blood, and immune related disorders.

 This center has been performing allogeneic transplants since 1981 and has been an NMDP/Be The Match transplant center since January 1992.

-Pediatric - Eric Anderson, Nicholas Gloude, William Roberts, Deborah Schiff
+Pediatric - Eric Anderson, Nicholas Gloude, William Roberts, Deborah Schiff, Helena Yu

 Marrow/PBSC, single cord, and double cord